SCHOOL FUNDING + SCHOLARSHIPS

 GROUP SCHOLARSHIPS (starting in Fall 2025): Any DPS middle school or high school* group.
 Travel (national or international) must be completed while the students are still in middle or high school.

 Role of the School: We believe in the care and leadership of schools and educators.
-Therefore, scholarship checks are given to the school for money management and distribution.
+Schools are responsible for all trip decisions, the itinerary, and applications.
+If awarded, group scholarship checks are given to the school for money management and distribution.

-Application Assessment: All applications are reviewed and scored based on this chart.
-Questions will be focused on intercultural goals, trip planning and learning outcomes (project), active learning activities, deep immersion elements, and trip cost-effectiveness and management.
+Application Assessment: This is a competitive process, and all applications are reviewed and scored based on The Levels of Intercultural Immersion (chart to the right).
+Questions will be focused on intercultural goals, student engagement, trip planning, learning outcomes, learning activities, immersion elements, and trip cost-effectiveness and management.

 Definition of Intercultural: Relating to, involving, or occurring between two or more cultures.
 Intercultural education nurtures the following characteristics: being open-minded, being tolerant, having empathy, being able to change perspective, being linguistically proficient, having an optimistic attitude, and having good communication and leadership skills.